WE ARE OPEN FOR THE 2025 SEASON

 30,000-65,000 Scoville units.

 Due to its rarity and hefty prices, this Peruvian pepper is often known as the "Mother of All Chilis".
 It can be used whole in salsas or stews, but is often dried and used as a powder.
 It is a popular house plant in Peru, so if you get enough sun in your windowsill, you can harvest peppers in your kitchen anytime.
-Seeds and info from Baker Creek.

 30,000-100,000 Scoville units.